 John lives in the ACT and holds an RSA competency card.
 He wants to work in NSW but does not want to move to NSW.
 John can work in NSW under the new automatic mutual recognition scheme.

-Glen lives in Qld and wants to work in NSW.
+Glen lives in Queensland and wants to work in NSW.
 Glen cannot work in NSW under the new automatic mutual recognition scheme as Qld has not adopted the scheme yet.

 Glen needs to apply under the existing mutual recognition scheme.

 Mohammad lives in NSW and wants to work in Victoria.
 Both states have exempted Mohammad’s licence category from the scheme.
 Mohammad cannot work in Victoria under the new automatic mutual recognition scheme.

 Mohammad needs to apply under the existing mutual recognition scheme, paying a fee and meeting any other requirements of Victoria.

 Liz lives in NSW and holds a licence that is recognised in two other states.
 Liz can work in both states under the automatic mutual recognition scheme.
 Liz may be required to list all the states and territories that she has substantive registration, interim registration or automatic deemed registration.